Last updated on February 9th, 2023

 13. Sleepy Owl Coffee Kit

-Sleepy Owl Coffee is a Delhi based company which offers specially brewed gourmet coffee in the Indian market.
+Sleepy Owl Coffee is a Delhi based company that offers specially brewed gourmet coffee in the Indian market.
 Their key product is the cold brew coffee which is easy to make.
-The innovative packaging of the cold brew kit consists of a pouch or a cardboard container with a tap-dispenser.
+The innovative packaging of the cold brew kit consists of a pouch, container, or cardboard boxes with a tap-dispenser.

 The unique reusable pouch makes the entire process of preparing your cold brew hassle-free and economical.